hugo-espino/PowerBI_DynamicMQuery/README.md

 ![SalesOrderTable](https://drive.google.com/uc?export=view&id=1r7I_iI1urqxLuNQInZS2f8Zqz0_SLFIJ)

-I have a function table that receives a date parameter to calculate the orders on the chosen date.
+I wrote a function table that receives a date parameter to calculate the orders on the chosen date.

 ```
 CREATE OR REPLACE TABLE FUNCTION proyecto1-344420.Sales.fnViewSalesOrders(pDate DATE) AS (